MNL-Bandit in non-stationary environments: Introduction

-\paragraph{Challenges and key technical contributions.} One of the main difficulties in the MNL-Bandit problem is the non-linearity of the expected payoff function with respect to the attraction parameters. \cite{mnlucb} address this issue by developing a sampling based approach to estimation.
-In particular, the algorithm offers the same assortment until the time step where nature chooses no arm.
-The set of consecutive periods where the same assortment is repeatedly offered is referred to as an epoch.
-The estimates of the attraction parameters and the proposed assortment for the next epoch are updated only at the end of the current epoch. \cite{mnlucb} show that the number of times an arm is chosen within an epoch is an unbiased estimator of the attraction parameter of the corresponding arm.
+One of the main difficulties in the MNL-bandit problem arises from non-linearity of the expected payoff function even in a stationary environment. \cite{mnlucb} overcome this by developing an epoch based approach where the same assortment is offered for multiple consecutive periods (referred to as an epoch) until a no-purchase is observed. \cite{mnlucb} show that the number of times an arm is chosen within an epoch is an unbiased estimator of the attraction parameter of the corresponding arm and has a geometric distribution \footnote{We would like to remark that the distribution of the estimators is not exactly geometric due to the truncation from a finite time horizon.
+We address this technical issue in our analysis.}.
 However, this is not true in a non-stationary environment.
-In particular, because the attraction parameters change within an epoch, the estimators become biased.
-One of the challenges is in getting a tight characterization of the bias caused by non-stationarity.
-There is another technical challenge related to the distribution of the estimators.
-In particular, \cite{mnlucb} show that the estimators follow a geometric distribution centered around the attraction parameters.
-This is not true for the case of finite horizon where the distribution of the estimators has a truncated tail and is not unbiased.
+In particular, because the attraction parameters can change within an epoch, this estimator is biased and its distribution depends on the adversarial changes to the parameters.
+The main challenge consists of getting a tight characterization of the bias caused by non-stationarity.